KiberBomzh/EpubEditor/README.md

 - `--no-subdirs` - do **not** include books from subdirectories
 - `--ignore-config` - ignore config file
 - `--debug` - print debug information

-Your script must be executable and take one command-line argument.
-This argument is a path to a temp directory in which will be extracted your book.
-You can do with files whatever you want, after that they wiil be ziped in your book.
-There's some examples in scripts.

 ## Config
 For information about config open file config_example.toml.